top of page

 • Rafa Gómez-Bombarelli, Lila and MIT

-• Torsten Hoefler, EPFL
+• Torsten Hoefler, ETH Zurich

 • Ed Colgate, Northwestern University